warpling/Macmoji/README.md

 ![How to "install" Macmoji](https://github.com/warpling/Macmoji/blob/master/gifs/how%20to%20install.gif?raw=true)

 ## Other Installations
-Thanks to the fantastic work of [rael9](https://github.com/rael9) Macmoji now has a script for generating other template files (Maestro, Alfred, etc) from the latest emoji substitutions.
-If you add to the base `plist` simply run `python scripts/update-km.py` from the base directory and the templates in `templates/*` will be created in the base directory.
+Thanks to the fantastic work of [rael9](https://github.com/rael9) Macmoji now has a script for generating other template files (Maestro, Alfred, etc) from the latest emoji substitutions list.
+If you add emoji substitutions to the base `plist` simply run `python scripts/update-km.py` from the base directory and the various outputs based on the templates in `templates/*` will be generated in the base directory.
 Creating new templates is [easy and highly encouraged](https://github.com/warpling/Macmoji/pull/14#issuecomment-232850622)!

 ### Keyboard Maestro Version

 If you'd prefer to use Keyboard Maestro to handle the substiutions, import the emojis-km6.kmmacros file in the Keyboard Maestro Editor.
-Emoji can be added in the editor or by editing the emojis-km6.kmmacros file before importing.
-The macro can then be exported to back up your changes.

-(This macro was created and tested using version 6.
-It has not been tested with other versions.)
+*(This macro was created and tested using version 6.
+It has not been tested with other versions.)*

+### Alfred Version

+If you'd prefer to import these shortcuts with Alfred as Snipets just drag the `.alfredsnippets` into Alfred's Snippet preferences!

 ## FAQ